digimat/digimat-bac0/README.rst

    [('192.168.0.15', 8015), ('192.168.0.80', 4000)]

-The *whois()* method returns a list of remote BACnet/IP servers detected on the network (ip/deviceId).
+The *whois()* method returns a list of remote BACnet/address servers detected on the network (address/deviceId).
 You can then can add to your node thoses remote *devices* (BACnet servers)

 .. code-block:: python

     >>> device=bacnet.declareDevice(8015, '192.168.0.15')
-    >>> device=bacnet.declareDevice(8015, ip='192.168.0.15', poll=60) # with polling time specified (default is to poll it every 15s)
+    >>> device=bacnet.declareDevice(8015, address='192.168.0.15', poll=60) # with polling time specified (default is to poll it every 15s)

-In fact, if the device is detected by the whois(), you can declare a node based on it's id or it's ip address
+In fact, if the device is detected by the whois(), you can declare a node based on it's id or it's address

 .. code-block:: python